 Editor’s note: A growing body of research suggests that forest preschools—also known as outdoor preschools—provide kids with positive early childhood experiences.
 In the following story, we seek to understand how public schools are using the lessons of the forest preschool movement to bring those benefits to more kids, in more places.
-For information about the history of forest schools, read the Co-op Journal’s previous coverage:
+For information about the history of forest schools, read our previous coverage:

 At the Chattahoochee Hills Charter School in Georgia, there are no hallways.
 Instead, the classrooms are connected by a path through tree-lined walkways.
 The 600 students range in age from kindergarten to eighth grade, and they all spend at least 40 minutes outside each day, according to Chattahoochee Hills Principal Patrick S. Muhammad.
 The kids take at least two lessons per week outside, and they work in the school’s garden.
 Once a month, students and teachers spend the day exploring the woods, trails and wildlife around the school.
 Even the middle schoolers go outside for recess every day.

 At Chattahoochee Hills, a typical math lesson might involve learning about angles—but the students will be assigned to find those angles in the world around them.

 “They would come outside with a ruler and identify where they see the angles in a natural setting,” Muhammad says.
 “Maybe it’s the angle of a petal of a flower, or of the fencing around the [soccer] goals.”